 You'll notice that the majority of the "important" artists as determined by PageRank are mainstream pop acts; I think this is a result of the non-random sample I collected that does include slightly more pop artists than other types, combined with the fact that these sort of artists will probably have more listeners and relationships due to the Billboard effect.

-The least important artists is where MY band Atomic Man gets to shine!
+The least important artists is where MY college band Atomic Man gets to shine!
 Since we are as-of-yet undiscovered and were placed into the dataset manually we are a bit of an anomaly.
 All of our related artists had fewer than 100,000 followers so they were not added to the To_Parse list, therefore our neighborhood exploration died a sudden and painful death.
 (Please feel free to listen to our music extensively and help us build better network value!)

 The Long and Winding Road